dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a SVM classifier
 * Normalize features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 ## Source code